Shadi Petosky

 Shadi Petosky is an American television producer and writer.
-She co-created the animated series Danger & Eggs, and has worked on television series including The Sandman.
+She co-created the animated series Danger & Eggs, was executive producer for Twelve Forever, and has worked on television series including The Sandman.

 Early life

 Petosky was born in Kalispell, Montana, growing up in a rural area.
 (Note: See 35:18 in the Queery podcast, which can be listened to here.
 All further references about the Queery podcast refer to the one linked in this reference.)
 Petosky cites Ani DiFranco and folk music in general as early positive influences in her life.
 (Note: See 43:40 in the Queery podcast.)
 She stated that she spent part of her childhood in Gwinn, Michigan, with her family living on U.S. Air Force bases.
 Later describing herself as "total AV club / film / theater kid," who read independent comic books in high school, and "devouring" many videos at the video store, she noted that she has been a "victim of violence" in that early part of her life, and onward because she was "a loud, queer kid in a rural area."
 At the same time, Petosky said she loved comic books, was an "aspiring artist."
 Petosky was diagnosed with ADHD and says that many people in her family are neurodivergent.
 (Note: According to the List of United States Air Force installations page, there are currently three military installations in Wisconsin, but none are close to Mason.
 Other bases, like Fort McCoy and Volk Field Air National Guard Base are also a far distance away.
 However, it is 214 miles from Gwinn, Michigan.)